 Jam, chocolate spread or desired filling

 Cream together sugar, oil, eggs and vanilla.
 Slowly add flour and baking powder.
 Mix together.
-The dough will might be crumbly, use your hands to smooth it out and combine it.
-Roll out dough on floured surface (about 1/4 to 1/8 thick.
+The dough might be crumbly, use your hands to smooth it out and combine it. (if the dough is sticky add an additional 1/4 cup flour) Roll out dough on floured surface (about 1/4 to 1/8 thick.
 Not too thick since then the circles are hard to shape and will open up.
-Not too thin since then it will rip when shaping or filling) and cut out circles using a donut cutter or the rim of a large glass cup or mason jar.
-Fill center of circle with desired filling (about 1 tsp) and bake on 350′ for 8 to 12 minutes depending on how soft or crispy you want them.
-I like them super soft so took them out around 8 to 10 minutes.
+Not too thin since then it will rip when shaping or filling) Cut out circles using a donut cutter, cookie cutter or the rim of a large glass cup or mason jar.
+Fill center of circle with desired filling (about 1/2 tsp) and bake on 350′ for 8 to 12 minutes depending on how soft or crispy you want them.
+I like them super soft so I take them out at about 8 minutes.

 * Notes on shaping hamantashen: Take a look at the following photos and you will see how I shaped my hamantashen.
 Place filling in center than slowly fold over one side.
 Then the next and finally bring the bottom on top.
 Gently pinch the corners.
 You can also take a look at the final photo and you will see one hamantash folded as explained and the other, I simply brought the sides up forming a triangle pinched the corners together.
 Either one works!